nithril/smtp-connection-pool/README.md

 This library implements a SMTP connection pool using [Java Mail](https://java.net/projects/javamail/pages/Home) for the SMTP code and the
 [Apache Commons Pool](https://commons.apache.org/proper/commons-pool/) for the pool code.

-The pool, thanks to the Apache library, supports common pool's features:
+The pool, thanks to the Apache library, supports most common pool features:

 - Max total
 - Min idle